hananoyama/architectural_kata/README.md

 <a name="adrs"/>

 ## Architectural Decision Records (ADRs)
+The initial architecture diagram is [here](https://github.com/hananoyama/architectural_kata/blob/main/Farmacy%20Food%20architecture%20diagram.png).
+The diagram includes indicators for ADRs.
+It also follows the convention of solid connectors for synchronous and dashed connectors for asynchronous communication.
 Please refer to the listing of files within this repo (above) for all ADRs.

 <a name="actors"/>